Advertisement

 Dosage Modifications for Adverse Reactions: No dose reductions are recommended.
 In general, withhold or discontinue IMFINZI for severe (Grade 3) immune-mediated adverse reactions.
 Permanently discontinue IMFINZI for life-threatening (Grade 4) immune-mediated adverse reactions, recurrent severe (Grade 3) immune-mediated reactions that require systemic immunosuppressive treatment, or an inability to reduce corticosteroid dose to 10 mg or less of prednisone or equivalent per day within 12 weeks of initiating corticosteroids.

-Immune-mediated adverse reactions requiring specific management are summarized in Table 5.
-Refer to Precautions for further monitoring and evaluation information.
-(See Table 5.)
+Immune-mediated adverse reactions requiring specific management are summarized in Table 10.
+Refer to Precautions for further management monitoring, monitoring, and evaluation information.
+(See Table 10.)

 Click on icon to see table/diagram/image